 Staff’s role focuses on assisting grant seekers, staying in touch with nonprofit organizations and community issues, screening applications for completeness, and facilitating information between the grant committees and applicants.

-Deneen Guss, Romero Jalomo, Kathleen Lee, Adriana Melgoza, Rene Mendez, Colby Pereira, Francine M. Rodd
+Francine M. Rodd (Chair), Deneen Guss, Romero Jalomo, Elsa Jimenez (CFMC Board Chair), Kathleen Lee, Adriana Melgoza, Rene Mendez, Colby Pereira

-Funding for the Community Impact Grants Program comes from a variety of field of interest and unrestricted funds managed by the CFMC.
-These funds are all endowed, meaning that the amount of funding available for CI grants is dependent on market performance in a given year.
+Funding for the Impact Grants Program comes from a variety of field of interest and unrestricted funds managed by the CFMC.
+These funds are all endowed, meaning that the amount of funding available for application-based grants is dependent on market performance in a given year.

 Field of interest funds are established by donors who are interested in supporting a given area, such as education, health, culture, the environment, and or seniors.
 Donors also may limit grantmaking from their fund to a geographic area and/or client population.